Tearran/get-help/README.md

 # Self Help
-self-help is a bash script example of get ops flags and 'source && exicution'
+self-help is a bash script example of get ops flags

 ## Features
 - getops example